Hallora

 The locality has no formal town centre or commercial services; residents depend on the nearby towns of Drouin and Warragul for schools, shopping, medical services, and community facilities.
 The South Gippsland Highway passes through the broader area, providing straightforward access towards Melbourne to the north-west and deeper into Gippsland to the east.
 The surrounding landscape of green dairy pastures and low hills is typical of West Gippsland, and Hallora appeals to those seeking a genuine rural retreat within a manageable distance of Melbourne's outer south-eastern suburbs.

-Hallora falls under postcode 3818 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Narracan (Eastern Victoria) electorate.
+Hallora falls under postcode 3818 and is governed by the Baw Baw Council (Local Government Area).
+For federal elections, residents vote in the electorate of Monash, while state elections fall under the Narracan (Eastern Victoria) electorate.

 📍 Location